 Data Privacy Regulations Are Complex

-- California mandates transparency and consumer rights
+- California requires consumer rights and transparency.

-- Millions in fines
+- Millions in penalties

 - Legal actions and audits